 Different production techniques needed side by side

-PALLAS embraces these types of initiative.
+PALLAS embraces initiatives such as Lighthouse and SHINE.
 After all, it is essential that there are enough medical isotopes available.
 The expectation is that the demand for medical isotopes will become so large in the future that we will need all different techniques for the production of isotopes alongside each other.
 In addition to SHINE and Lighthouse, PALLAS keeps a close eye on all alternative technologies and, in its business case, takes into account the success of one or more of them in the future.